 |

 Surgeon's Loop Knot TyingForm a bight in the end of the line and tie an overhand knot.
 Pass the bight through a second time.
 Adjust the bight to create the desired loop size.
 Lubricate and pull the knot tight.
 Trim the end.Surgeon's Loop Knot DetailsUses: The Surgeon's Loop is essentially a Double Overhand Knot.
 It can be tied quickly and easily in the end of a line.
-It is often used to make a "Loop to Loop" connection or to create a fixed loop that allows the artificial lure or fly to move naturally.
+It is often used to make a "Loop to Loop" connection in the same way that two elastic bands can be hooked into each other.
+It can also create a fixed loop that allows the artificial lure or fly to move naturally.
 Tying it: It is tied in the same way as the Surgeon's Knot.
 Alternative: An extra turn can be used to create a Triple Surgeon's Knot.
 However, this provides minimal additional benefit and makes the knot bulkier.
 Advantages: The advantage for this knot is that is reliable, easy to learn, and some sources claim that it retains a high proportion of the rated line strength.
 Disclaimer: Any activity that involves ropes is potentially hazardous.
 Lives may be at risk - possibly your own.
 Considerable attention and effort have been made to ensure that these descriptions are accurate.
 However, many critical factors cannot be controlled, including: the choice of materials; the age, size, and condition of ropes; and the accuracy with which these descriptions have been followed.
 No responsibility is accepted for incidents arising from the use of this material.

 |